 - How much can I expect to pay for medicines?

 - Have the products or medicines you dispense been approved by the Therapeutic Goods Administration?

 The Cancer Council booklet, Understanding Complementary Therapies, has more information about complementary therapies.
-It is available free online by calling the Cancer Council Helpline (13 11 20).
+It is available free by calling the Cancer Council Helpline (13 11 20).